Saurabh-Mudgal/Fibonacci_Sequence_-C-/README.md

 # Fibonacci_Sequence_-C-\
+_by Saurabh Mudgal_
-## _Disclaimer: The following code is for reference and inspiration of readers.
+ ___Disclaimer:__ The following code is for reference and inspiration of readers.
 The owner is not liable for any consequences resulting from a copy of this code reproduced in any way or form._

 C code to generate a specific number of integers from the Fibonacci Sequence: